Whole Baked Onions in a tangy buttery sauce and go great with any grilled meat!

 - Sprinkle each onion evenly with the salt, pepper, garlic powder and thyme.

-- Place baking dish in the center of the onion and bake for 35-45 minutes or until onions are heating through.
+- Place baking dish in the center of the onion and bake for 35-45 minutes or until onions are heated through.

 - Serve an entire onion for each person or cut in half.
 Drizzle with sauce that is on the bottom of the baking dish.